 The app works very similarly to Airbnb.
 Private citizens who own luxury cars rent them out for a low cost per day.

 I mean, it makes sense.
 If I were rich enough to own a Lambo I would definitely be traveling.
-Why not have that Lambo make some passive income instead of collect dust in a garage?
+Why not have that Lambo make some passive income instead of collecting dust in a garage?
 And TURO insurance is covered and the process is made easy.

 See some snapshots of the app below, from my local city of Washington, D.C.